MysticRyuujin/guac-install/README.md

 Run script, enter MySQL Root Password and Guacamole User password.
 Guacamole User is used to connect to the Guacamole Database.
 Be sure to save these!

 The script attempts to install `tomcat9` by default (it will fall back on `tomcat8` **if the available version is 8.5.x or newer**, otherwise it will fall back to `tomcat7`).
 If you want to manually specify a tomcat version there's a commented out line you can modify.
 Have at it.

-If you're looking to also have NGINX / Let's Encrypt / HTTPS click [HERE](https://github.com/bigredthelogger/guacamole).

 ## MFA/2FA